cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

 ###### Mount /boot

-We want to mount `/dev/mmcblk0p1` to `/boot` on the Pi, so we create a mount point for that and write the necessary entry to `/etc/fstab`:
+We want to mount `/dev/mmcblk0p1` to `/boot` on the Pi, so we create a mount point and write the necessary entry to `/etc/fstab`:

 ```bash
 install -d -m 0755 $ROOTDIR/boot